Der-Eddy/telegram_crypto_bot/README.md

 List to copy for [@BotFather](https://telegram.me/BotFather):

-    btc - Shows the current price of one Bitcoin in Euro eth - Shows the current price of one Ether in Euro coin - Shows the current price of one given cryptocurrency top - Shows the current top crypto currency based on their market cap github - Displays a link to the GitHub Repository
+    btc - Shows the current price of one Bitcoin in Euro eth - Converts a given Ethereum amount to Bitcoin coin - Shows the current price of one given cryptocurrency top - Shows the current top crypto currency based on their market cap github - Displays a link to the GitHub Repository